wp-plugins/wp-e-commerce-fixed-rate-shipping/readme.txt

 = 1.1 =
 Updated code assures compatibility with WP e-Commerce core files.
 Existing shipping options might be removed after update!

+== Frequently Asked Questions ==

+= Shipping options don't appear on checkout screen after update =

+* Check the Shipping settings, the options might be "overwritten" because of the new code structure and you will have to add them again

 == Changelog ==

 = 1.1 =